Design, deliver, and run enterprise blockchain workloads quickly and easily.

 Until now, optical processors have lagged behind their silicon kin for many reasons, including cost and accuracy.
 Broad adoption of photonic computation and data transmission could help stabilize power consumption in data centers, enabling the IT sector to continue growing without triggering a full-blown energy crisis.

 Questions for enterprise leaders

 - How will your organization scale its computing capacity to manage exponentially growing data volumes?

 - How might your business benefit from a digital infrastructure built around essentially unlimited memory?

 - What is your company’s growth engine?
 What components of your business could you afford to lose?

-William Harless and Kristine Blenkhorn contributed reporting to this
+William Harless and Kristine Blenkhorn contributed reporting to this article.